ErpNetDocs/tech/advanced/custom-attributes/domain-with-property-allowed-values.md

 ## Copying

-Hereditary roots determine the most appropriate 'partner' for automatic copying of the allowed values of custom properties.
+Hereditary roots determine the most appropriate 'partner' for copying of the allowed values of custom properties.

 **Example 4:**